fp7-netide/Engine/ryu-shim/README.md

 To use the shim, first clone the Ryu code (from [here](https://github.com/osrg/ryu)) on a local machine and install Ryu by following the procedure described in this [README](https://github.com/osrg/ryu/blob/master/README.rst) file.
 After that, do not forget to add the Ryu's code path to the ```PYTHONPATH``` variable (e.g. in ```~/.profile``` file).

+Additional python packages may be required in order to succefully complete the installation procedure.
+On a Ubuntu 14.04 Linux OS the following must be installed:
+* ```apt-get install python-pip python-dev python-repoze.lru```
+* ```pip install ecdsa```
+* ```pip install stevedore```
+* ```pip install greenlet```

 ## Running

 In the current implementation of the NetIDE API interceptor, the shim layer is the client of the TCP connection while the backend is the server (listening by default on port 41414).
-Therefore, to test the Ryu shim layer, run the backend first (see the Ryu and FloodLight backends READMEs) and than start the shim layer with the following command:
+Therefore, to test the Ryu shim layer, run the backend first (see the Ryu and FloodLight backends READMEs) and then start the shim layer with the following command:
 ```
 ryu-manager ryu_shim.py
 ```